shelkmike/Galyp/README.md

 4\) Galyp was designed to make relatively good assemblies when the coverage by long reads is low.
 But can it be used when the coverage is *high*?<br />
 Yes.
 However, if the coverage by long reads is >30, I recommend to try also some long-read assemblers like [Flye](https://github.com/fenderglass/Flye).<br />
 5\) How to *cite* Galyp?<br />
-The paper about the nuclear genome of Fagopyrum esculentum subsp. ancestrale, for which Galyp was developed, is to be published soon.
+The paper about the nuclear genome of Fagopyrum esculentum subsp. ancestrale, for which Galyp was developed, is to be published soon.<br />
+6\) Where to ask *questions* about Galyp?<br />
+Ask them in the [Issues](https://github.com/shelkmike/Galyp/issues) section on GitHub.